nazmul-nhb/nhb-scripts/README.md

 - ✅ Always cleans your specified dist folder (using `rimraf`) before each build to avoid conflicts.
 You can configure this behavior.
 - ✅ Run post‑build hooks (`after`) as an array of async functions (e.g., `fixJsExtensions('dist/esm')`).
 - ✅ Rich output: shows file sizes, count, and total build time.
+- ✅ Optionally shows output file list.
+Set `showOutputs: true` in the config to display the list of output files.

 ---